 Luxury, Loyalty & Trust

-In our four years in the marketing research sector we discovered, and published in this report, that all brands would ultimately like to attain loyalty from their customers, translating into financial benefit and / or personalised offers.
+Since we started the business we continue to find (as published in this report), that brands would ultimately like to attain loyalty from their customers, translating into financial benefit and / or personalised offers.
 This is very common for mainstream low- to mid-price brands, but when it comes to luxury brands, with customer experience and exclusivity play a major role, do the same loyalty strategies apply?

 As a recent article by David Skerrett in The Drum pointed out, there are some myths around luxury in loyalty including “luxury customers don’t want a loyalty scheme”.
 Yet at the same time the cost of attracting a new customer is five times higher than retaining one; a supremely high cost per customer acquisition.
 This leads Skerrett to ask why so many luxury brands such as Burberry and Ralph Lauren don’t invest in a loyalty scheme, as luxury customers do return and repurchase time after time.